 With 96 days until the election, let us continue looking at the 100 books every American should read.
 These write-ups will be short and not incredibly comprehensive looks at some books and novels that will help you become a better citizen.
+Check out all of the books that have been picked.

 Did you end up here after clicking on a link from social media?
 Did you do it on a mobile computer and camera that tracks where you go?
 Does that social media platform you use target ads toward you based on how you search the Internet?
 Did you freely give all that info to a multinational company?
 Has the government mined that company’s data?